ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 ### Advanced Linux Users - Generate Linux-IoT OS

-After finishing settings configuration, click on `Download OS Configuration`, the dashboard will generate a file named **config.json** that contain the whole configuration of your device.
+After finishing configuration settings, click on `Download OS Configuration` button, the dashboard will generate a **config.json** file that contain your device settings.

 ![OS configuration file](OSconfig.png)

-The **config.json** file sould be saved in your home directory or in a secure place, do **not share it**.
+The **config.json** file must be saved in your home directory or in a secure place, do **not share it**.
 It contains sensitive information about your device's security.

 After that, go ahead and download your Rasbpian image, you can find the latest version [here Raspbian image](https://www.raspberrypi.org/downloads/raspbian/)